marcus-crane/utf9k/content/projects/october/index.md

 category: "projects"
 slug: "october"
 ongoing: true
+description: "A project of mine that allows Kobo users to sync their highlights to Readwise.
+It solves a problem in my workflow and I use it quite regularly."
 ---

 I'm a user of [Readwise](https://readwise.io) which is a service that allows you to import all sorts of highlights from books and [articles](https://readwise.io/read) through to tweets and even [comments](https://chrome.google.com/webstore/detail/comments-to-readwise/mbpckcijlikkkakedodgpgkdmgbdogmp)[^1].